corda/token-sdk/README.md

 #### General

+* Renamed `shell` package to `rpc`
+* Moved a the distribution utils and `ObserverAwareFinalityFlow` code into an `internal` package as that code will be released in a "Corda Commons" library in the near future.
 * Builds against Corda `5.0-SNAPSHOT` for this release.
 The final release will be built against Corda `4.1`.
 * Changed module names from "contract", "workflow" to "contracts" and